Chapter 4:

 ‘For letting me sit.’

 She looked away.
-But I saw it.
-A shy, startled flush coloring her cheeks a she brushed her hair behind her ear.
+Not before I saw it.
+A shy, startled flush colored her cheeks as she tucked her hair behind her ear.

 I could only smile politely for now.
 It’s not the cats.
 It’s you.